Billmate/prestashop/README.md

 ## Important Note

-This plugin does not currently support Campaigns.
+This plugin does not currently support campaigns.

 ### Invoice Fee Handling
 Since of version 1.31 the Invoice Fee for Billmate Invoice are added as a simple (hidden) product.
 This is to match order total in Prestashop and your billmate part payment (in earlier versions the invoice fee only were added to Billmate).